Fivell/policies/README.md

 The information provided herein does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available herein are for general informational purposes only.
 Information herein may not constitute the most up-to-date legal or other information.

-Right?
+All information is provided as-is with no warranty, express or implied, of any kind.

 Readers of this information should contact their attorney to obtain advice with respect to any particular legal matter.
 No reader, user, or browser of this